Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 On this page:

-The definition of ‘disability’ used in the DDA is broad.
-It includes physical, intellectual, psychiatric, sensory, neurological and learning disabilities.
-It also includes physical disfigurement, and the presence in the body of disease-causing organisms.
+For AARA, disability has the same definition as the DDA.
+The definition of disability used in the DDA is broad, including physical, intellectual, psychiatric, sensory, neurological and learning disabilities.
+It also includes physical disfigurement, the presence in the body of disease-causing organisms and disability that is imputed to the person.

 • cognitive